 Our workshops and seminars are free and open to the public.
 For our workshops, we ask presenters to send us a work-in-progress at least a week in advance.
 We’ll post the paper here, and encourage participants to read the paper beforehand.
 We developed a set of guidelines to promote a constructive and fruitful discussion.
 For our seminars presenters are encouraged, but not required, to send us work in advance of their talk.
 Participants should expect to engage in a more traditional question and answer session.

-The Culture, Power and History Workshop meets on Fridays from 3:30-5pm (changes to this schedule will be announced on our Schedule page).
+The Culture, Power and History Workshop meets on some Fridays from 3:30-5pm (changes to this schedule will be announced on our Schedule page).
 Due to Covid-19 restrictions, meetings during the 2020-2021 academic year take place virtually.

 Workshop News and Updates:

 We are grateful for the support of our sponsors: the Willson Center for Humanities and Arts, the Department of Sociology, and the Latin American and Caribbean Studies Institute, and Franklin College.